sgjava/c3l/README.md

     * A to continue
     * Enter name
     * Press space
 * Continue until you save all the sprites you want to make a library with
+* `cd ~/eclipse-workspace/c3l/scripts'
+* `./sprites` to build sprite libraries